ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 Webpack will look for files there by default, so no change needed, but if you want to tell Webpack to check other folders too you can add paths to the `additional_paths` configuration at `config/webpacker.yml`.

-Now, when you `require` or `import` in a JavaScript file, `@import` on an SCSS file or `// require` on a CSS file, the compilers will look for a folder with the name we used there on any asset path.
+Now, when you `require` or `import` in a JavaScript file, `@import` in a SCSS file or `// require` in a CSS file, the compilers will look for a folder with the name we used there on any asset path.
 When we see a line like this:

 ```js
 require('@rails/ujs').start()
 ```

-It is looking for a module at `node_modules/@rails/ujs`, and it checks the `package.json` file inside that folder to know what to load.
+It is looking for a module in `node_modules/@rails/ujs`, and it checks the `package.json` file inside that folder to know what to load.
 You can also reference specific files instead of a module, for example, the `@rails/ujs` package's `package.json` file has this line:

 ```js
   "main": "lib/assets/compiled/rails-ujs.js",